automatically generated captions

 00:43:28 It's our window on the world.

-00:43:29 It's our way to stay alive it gives us the symbols we need in our particular nice homo sapiens has taken a particular
+00:43:29 It's our way to stay alive it gives us the symbols we need in our particular niche homo sapiens has taken a particular

 00:43:38 kind or set of niches.
-The parent paramecium equal I all these various organisms.
+The paramecium E. coli all these various organisms.

 00:43:44 They have different issues they don't need the same user interface that we have so the interface is going to vary

 00:43:49 widely from from from organism to organism.
 But if I'm correct about this conscious agent thesis.

 00:43:56 It's consciousness all the way down different different user interfaces that are allowing different conscious agents to

 00:44:03 do what they need to do.
 But in their own format.
 So it's possible that different worlds exist together.
 That's right that I see.
 But you and I we are in the same world.
 You agree on that right.